-Commercial pilots oversee the smooth and safe operation of aircraft that carry passengers, cargo and/or military hardware or other specialized missions and certificate.
-Depending on their own area of expertise, piloting skills and level of training, they may also be involved in firefighting or search and rescue operations.
-Some are assigned to fly with passenger charter airlines.
-Others are responsible for crop dusting duties or conducting aerial photography and certificate for that you need more and more commercial pilot training.
+Commercial pilots oversee the smooth and safe operation of aircraft that carry passengers, cargo, or other specialized missions.
+Depending on their area of expertise, piloting skills, and level of training, they may also be involved in firefighting or search and rescue operations.
+Some fly passenger charter ops while others are responsible for crop dusting duties or conducting aerial photography, but most especially, commercial pilots work as Certified Flight Instructors.

 The basic requirements to become a commercial pilot are as follows:

-Aeronautical experience requirements for commercial pilot applicants are a necessity before attempting to pass the FAA checkride as flight time requirement.
+Aeronautical experience requirements for commercial pilot applicants are necessary before attempting to pass the FAA checkride as a flight time requirement.
 Flight schools establish the aeronautical experience requirements for commercial pilot applicants with their students to participate in a training program or certificate.
-Commercial pilot applicants must have at least a Private pilot certificate before attempting to pass the FAA checkride.
+Commercial pilot applicants must have at least a Private pilot certificate before attempting to pass the FAA check ride.

 To obtain a commercial certificate in an airplane under FAR Part 61 rule, here are the requirements:

-For pilots, there are industry approved programs that are economically and time-efficient such as a FAR Part 141 program.
-Pilots in these training schools can earn commercial licenses and certificate with less hours required.
+For pilots, there are industry-approved programs that are economically and time-efficient, such as the FAR Part 141 program.
+Pilots in these training schools can earn commercial licenses and certificates with fewer hours required.

-You need to meet certain requirements in order to become a commercial pilot.
-If you are 18 years or older, hold a valid private pilot’s license, and can speak English fluently, then you must decide whether you want to fly multi-engine aircrafts or single-engine aircraft as a commercial pilot.
+You need to meet specific requirements to become a commercial pilot.
+If you are 18 years or older, hold a valid private pilot’s license, and can speak English fluently, you must decide whether you want to fly multi-engine or single-engine aircraft as a commercial pilot.
 It is VERY common to become instrument rated prior to applying for the CPL, otherwise, limitations are imposed by the FAA on your pilot certificate which prohibit most commercial operations beyond 50 nautical miles and any distance at night.

-To get a commercial pilot’s license, you must have logged 250 hours of flight time – 100 in powered aircraft and 50 in airplanes.
-Also, one hundred of those hours must be pilot-in-command, fifty which had to have been in an airplane.
-You also need to have logged fifty hours of cross-country flying, twenty training hours, and ten hours of solo flight time..
+To get a commercial pilot’s license, in an airplane, you must have logged 250 hours of flight time – 100 in powered aircraft and 50 in airplanes.
+Also, one hundred of those hours must be pilot-in-command, fifty of which must have been in an airplane.
+You must also have logged fifty hours of cross-country flying, ten of which in airplanes.

-As part of the FAA commercial pilot licensing process, you will take a two-part exam that is administered by a designated pilot examiner or DPE.
-The first phase, or oral test (Part 1), will check for your knowledge based on what you studied in ground school and using an FAA approved course like those offered by Airline Training Academy(for example).
-The next phase (Part 2) involves flying with one of our highly experienced and nationally certified flight instructors who will train you to meet all practical requirements that are necessary to pass Part 107 certification as certificate.
+As part of the FAA commercial pilot licensing process, you will take a two-part exam administered by a designated pilot examiner or DPE.
+The first phase, or oral test (Part 1), will check for your knowledge based on what you studied in ground school.
+The next phase (Part 2) involves flying with the DPE to be evaluated against the airmen certification standards for the flight portion of the exam.
+Both are done on the same day, and passing both will mean you have become certified!

-Commercial airline pilots are required to keep their licenses and certifications up-to-date, which is regulated by the FAA in the form of a flight review.
+Commercial airline pilots must keep their licenses and certifications up-to-date, which is regulated by the FAA in the form of a flight review.
 Though 18 years of age is all you need to become certified by the FAA, you will likely need to be at least 23 years of age to work for most airlines, and in many instances, you will also be expected to have several hundred hours of flying experience under your belt.
-Most companies also require that you pass a number of aviation examinations.
-In addition, the BLS’ reported 20% job growth for commercial pilots through the year 2025.
+Most companies also require that you pass several aviation examinations.
+In addition, the BLS’ reported 20% job growth for commercial pilots through 2025.

 Here are the other career paths you can pursue:

-To become an airline pilot, a commercial pilot license (CPL) is required.
-If you are, however, looking to become a first officer on smaller planes, some airlines provide temporary positions to people who have not yet achieved the 1,500 flight hours needed for receiving the ATPL and there are also airlines that assist candidates by providing a connection to programs assisting them with obtaining the necessary hours.
+A commercial pilot license (CPL) is required to become an airline pilot.
+Suppose you are, however, looking to become a first officer on smaller planes.
+In that case, some airlines provide temporary positions to people who have not yet achieved the 1,500 flight hours needed for receiving the ATPL.
+Some airlines alsotes by providing a connection to programs assisting them with obtaining the necessary hours.

 Commercial pilot salaries can fluctuate wildly, depending on where and what the job is.
-For example, flying for a local shop could earn you as little as $15,000 per year with pilot certificate, but if you were to become a co-pilot for an airline or private company with a multi-million dollar budget – then you might be looking at as much as $186,000 per year with pilot certificate.
+For example, flying for a local shop could earn you as little as $15,000 per year with a pilot certificate.
+Still, if you were to become a co-pilot for an airline or private company with a multi-million dollar budget, you might be looking at as much as $186,000 per year with a pilot certificate.

-Working as a commercial pilot is a challenging job that requires tremendous insight and technical expertise of the aircraft, but many professional pilots would say that the most difficult part is becoming responsible for everyone’s safety in the skies.
+Working as a commercial pilot is challenging, requiring tremendous insight and technical expertise in the aircraft.
+Still, many professional pilots say that the most difficult part is becoming responsible for everyone’s safety in the skies.

 Santa Monica Flyers is a flight school operating under Part 61 of the Federal Aviation Regulations.
-We deliver quality flight instruction and providing the highest level of flight training in a safe, professional and personal environment as pilot ground school.
-Santa Monica Flyers is one of the most prestigious flight schools in the world and is committed to the development of aviation professionals with the highest level of integrity, professionalism and dedication.
+We deliver quality flight instruction and provide the highest level of flight training in a safe, professional, and flexible fashion.
+Santa Monica Flyers is one of the most prestigious flight schools in the country and is committed to the development of aviation professionals with the highest level of integrity, professionalism, and dedication.

 3165 Donald Douglas Loop SouthSanta Monica Municipal Airport (SMO)Santa Monica, CA 90405